Big California wildfires burn on as death toll reaches 7

 SCOTTS VALLEY, Calif.
-(AP) — Firefighters battling three massive wildfires in Northern California got a break from the weather early Monday as humidity rose and there was no return of the onslaught of lightning strikes that ignited the infernos a week earlier.
+(AP) — Firefighters battling three massive wildfires in Northern California got a break from the weather as the humidity rose and there was no return of the onslaught of lightning strikes that ignited the infernos a week earlier.

-The region surrounding San Francisco Bay remained under extreme fire danger until late afternoon amid the possibility of of lightning and gusty winds, but fire commanders said the weather had aided their efforts so far.
+A warning about dry lighting and gusty winds that could spark more fires was lifted for the San Francisco Bay Area and relieved fire commanders said the weather was aiding their efforts.

 “Mother Nature’s helped us quite a bit,” said Billy See, the California Department of Forestry and Fire Protection incident commander for a complex of fires burning south of San Francisco.